 Substance Abuse & Addiction

-Students with concerns over their own drug or alcohol (ab)use, or that of others, can make direct contact with Victas (substance abuse support centre) and their specialist youth branch, B Open, based nearby in Utrecht.
+Students with concerns over their own drug or alcohol (ab)use, or that of others, can make direct contact with Jellinek (substance abuse support centre), with an office nearby in Utrecht.
 Professional guidance and advice is offered in Dutch or English.
 The Student Life Officer can also bring you into contact with drugs and addiction counsellors.